jnk0le/random/pipeline cycle test/README.md

 cortex m3 as tested on stm32f103 rev X

-(cortex m4 as tested on stm32f407 rev Y)TBD
+cortex m4 as tested on stm32f407 rev Y

-### overall (cm3 only now)
+### overall

 TBD

-### loads (cm3 only now)
+### loads

-base address and offset must be available 1 cycle earlier than normally
+[both] base address and offset must be available 1 cycle earlier than normally

+[both?] load pipelining happens only when targeting the same memory block (bus?) by all loads (e.g. CCM vs SRAM1 on f407)

-32bit opcode loads (`ldr.w`, `ldrb.w`) may fail to pipeline correctly if they are not positioned at word aligned boundaries
+[both] 32bit opcode loads (`ldr.w`, `ldrb.w`) may fail to pipeline correctly if they are not positioned at word aligned boundaries

-load instructions can eat following `nop` (`cmp`, `tst` don't work) effectively executing in 1 cycle
+[both] load instructions can eat following `nop` (`cmp`, `tst` don't work) effectively executing in 1 cycle

-post and pre indexed loads cannot be chained back to back at all
+[cm3] post and pre indexed loads cannot be chained back to back at all

+[cm4] post and pre indexed loads cannot be chained back to back on same base address (alternating 2 different bases works)

-only first load in a chain can be pre or post indexed mode
+[cm3] only first load in a chain can be pre or post indexed mode

-### stores (cm3 only now)
+### stores

-base address and offset must be available 1 cycle earlier than normally
+[both] base address and offset must be available 1 cycle earlier than normally

-register offset store placed after load, removes the stall, making effective execution of 1 IPC
+[both] immediate offset store (+ pre and post indexed on cm4) effectively execute in 1 cycle

-pre and post indexed stores effectively execute in 1 cycle when preceeding instruction is not an load
+[cm3] pre and post indexed stores effectively execute in 1 cycle when preceeding instruction is not an load

+[both] immediate offset (+ pre and post indexed on cm4) store placed after load, removes the stall, making effective execution of 1 IPC, no need to forward data from preceding load

-post and pre indexed stores cannot be chained back to back on same base address (alternating 2 different bases works)
+[both] post and pre indexed stores cannot be chained back to back on same base address (alternating 2 different bases works)

-reg offset store execute always in 2 cycles. it can eat following nop (reg + imm or `mov` instructions don't work) effectively executing in 1 cycle
+[both] reg offset store execute in 2 cycles. it can eat following nop (reg + imm or `mov` instructions don't work) effectively executing in 1 cycle (even though cm4 has 4 read ports for MAC)

-stores cannot be pipelined with following load instructions (adds extra cycle)
+[both] stores cannot be pipelined with following load instructions (adds extra cycle to store)

 ## cortex m7